[ Printer Friendly Version ] [ Report Abuse ]

 “I’m engaged!”
 Iris finally exclaims, in a most un-Iris-like squeal, waving her hand excitedly in our faces to show off a ring.

 “Eeeee!
 Oh my god!” squeals Marta, and jumps on Iris, smothering in her in a hug.
 I pile on top as well, burying Iris in hugs as she giggles.
 “Congratulations!”
 I say over the top of Marta’s head, which is wedged under my nose at the moment, her spiky black hair tickling my nose.
 It smells nice, like coconut.

 Despite what Iris may think, it’s the least surprising bit of news.
 I’ve been expecting it for months.
 She and Julian Thomas have been dating for five years, and Iris is almost out of Magivet School, at which point she’ll have a steady job taking care of people’s sick Crups and Kneazles.
 (Seriously, she just cuddles kittens all day, and gets paid a lot for it.
-She has possibly the most perfect life ever.)
-So we celebrate accordingly.
-I couldn't possibly be more thrilled for Iris.
-But I'll still miss having her as my flatmate when she and Julian move in together.
+She basically has the most perfect life ever.)

 Two days later, on Saturday, I have actually written up half of a job application.
 It's considerable progress, and I'm proud of it.
 After all, it's more than I've done in weeks, and I really have to be able to start living on my own once Iris gets married.
 If even Marta can support herself with her shoddy internship, so can I. I celebrate my paltry successes by going to find the landlord and paying my rent for the month, and then head to the supermarket for a bit before returning home.